 Narcissistic abuse can be deeply confusing and emotionally exhausting.
 Many individuals describe feeling like they are constantly questioning their own thoughts, memories, and perceptions.
 This often happens because narcissistic relationships frequently involve gaslighting, manipulation, and cycles of blame that make it difficult to trust your own experiences.

-People who have experienced narcissistic abuse often report feeling as though they are “walking on eggshells” in the relationship, trying to avoid conflict or criticism.
+People who have experienced narcissistic abuse often report feeling as though they are “walking on eggshells” in the relationship to avoid conflict or criticism.
 They may feel responsible for keeping the other person happy while their own emotional needs are ignored or dismissed.
 Over time, this dynamic can create intense stress, self-doubt, and emotional exhaustion.

-Narcissistic abuse recovery therapy helps individuals rebuild emotional safety, strengthen boundaries, and reconnect with their authentic identity.
+MATR Counseling in Anne Arundel County, offers narcissistic abuse recovery therapy helps individuals rebuild emotional safety, strengthen boundaries, and reconnect with their authentic identity.

 Many individuals seeking narcissistic abuse counseling have experienced these patterns within marriage or long-term relationships.
 Others grew up in homes where emotional invalidation, manipulation, or chronic criticism were common.